-Copyright © 2012-2013, AVnu Alliance.
+Copyright © 2012-2016, AVnu Alliance.

-1. Introduction and Scope
+1 Introduction and Scope

 Starting in 2007, the IEEE Std.
 802.1 "AV Bridging Task Group" developed a series of specifications to optimize time-synchronized, low latency media streaming services through IEEE 802 networks.
 The working group produced companion specifications IEEE Std.
-802.1AS[TM]-2011 (for time synchronization), IEEE Std.
-802.1Qav[TM]-2009 for traffic shaping, and IEEE Std.
-802.1Qat[TM]-2010 for resource reservation.
+802.1ASTM-2011 (for time synchronization), IEEE Std.
+802.1QavTM-2009 for traffic shaping, and IEEE Std.
+802.1QatTM-2010 for resource reservation.
 These protocols are merged into IEEE Std.
-802.1BA[TM]-2011, IEEE Std.
-802.1Q[TM]-2011 and IEEE Std.
-802.1AS[TM]-2011 - which are collectively referred to as "AVB".
+802.1BATM-2011, IEEE Std.
+802.1QTM-2011 and IEEE Std.
+802.1ASTM-2011 - which are collectively referred to as "AVB" and are the definitive AVB reference documents.

 This document provides a suggested architecture for implementing the components of an AVB endpoint.
 It provides some background material that motivates the design of the AVB protocols, briefly describes the hardware and software components involved in an AVB endpoint, and then gives a detailed look at the interfaces and dynamic behavior of the core AVB protocols.
 Many valid implementations can be realized with different combinations of operating system-specific features and hardware-optimized solutions to address the needs of specific market segments.
+An example of a market segment that has specific AVB requirements would be the automotive market.
+The automotive subgroup within AVnu has developed and published the exact AVB requirements for AVB deployment in an automobile.